csb-toolbox/CSB/README.txt

        which consume objects from the core library in order to build something executable (and hopefully useful).

-    3. Test framework -- makes sure the library *actually* works.
+    3. Test framework -- ensures that the library *actually* works.

 Compatibility
 -------------

-In short: requires python 2.6 or higher.
+In short: CSB requires python 2.6 or higher.

 CSB is being developed on Linux, under python 2.7.
-However, compatibility is a design goal and the package works on any platform, on any modern python interpreter since version 2.6 (yes, that includes python 3 support out of the box).
+However, compatibility is a design goal and the package works on any platform, on any modern python interpreter since version 2.6 (that includes python 3 support out of the box).
 If you found any issues on a platform/interpreter different from our development environment, please let us know.
 We will kindly apologize, fix the problem and write a regression test case to make sure that the